CyanSalt/roughness/docs/components/card.md

   <template #body:title:description>

   The content of the card title.
+When a reasonable `type` is specified, the uppercase form of `type` is displayed by default.

   Only available if the `header` is `true`.